A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Discussion

-This study focused on domain generalization based on brain signals for Parkinson’s disease prediction.
+This study focused on domain generalization based on brain signals for classifying neural states before and after electrical stimulation.
 Future work will extend the proposed framework to broader BCI applications, including emotion recognition and neurological disorder analysis, thereby broadening its applicability to general cognitive and clinical research using brain signals.

 In addition, the proposed method was designed based on EEGNet, a lightweight neural network model that is widely used in the BCI domain.
 It is expected to be applicable to other neural architectures, such as EEG Conformer \citep{song2023eeg} and EEG-TCNet \citep{ingolfsson2020eeg}.
 However, considering the recent trend toward deeper and Transformer-based architectures, extending the proposed framework to more complex and large-scale models will be an important direction for future research.